amarao/duoload/README.md

-# Current state and plans

-* I got it working on my machine (that means, I get apkg file with all my words from my Deck). `[done]`.
-* I want to cleanup code.
-There are multiple warnings I want to cleanup before doing anything else. `[done]`
-* I want to support json output.
-I found apkg a bit hard to validate, and multiple outputs will be of a great help. `[done]`
-* I want to support stdout in json output.
-Trivial. `[done]`.
-It was hard.
-* I want to add a proper CI (there are plenty of tests to run) `[done]`
-* I want to provide releases for all major architectures `[done]`.
-I never cross-build rust applications before, going to be fun.
-* I want to provide a docker image (multi-arch) `[plan]`
-* I want to write/generate documentation on how to use it.
-Extracting deck id is not the simplest task. `[plan]`.
-Or should I find a way to automate it?
-* I want to validate it works on someone's else machine and deck `[plan]`

-# User Documentation

 ## Overview

 Duoload is a command-line tool that allows you to export your data from [Duocards](https://duocards.com/) and transfer it to either Anki flashcards or a JSON format.
 This gives you full control over your learning data, enabling you to use it with the powerful Anki ecosystem or process it with your own tools.